Voter Registration Drives

 Deadlines for Returning Forms

-Applications you collect must be received by the Office of the Secretary of State, or by the voter’s county auditor, within 10 days of when the voter signed and dated the application.
+Applications you collect must be received by the Office of the Secretary of State, or by the voter’s county election office, within 10 days of when the voter signed and dated the application.
 To pre-register for an election, the application must be received at least three weeks before Election Day.

 Offering Incentives for Registering to Vote Prohibited